Code-Institute-Submissions/savasana_yoga/README.md

 If you wish to deploy the project to Heroku, there are additional steps needed.
 I will document these below.

-1. Sign up, or login to Heroku.
+1. Sign up, or log in to Heroku.

 Head to https://heroku.com/ and log in to your account.
 If you do not have an account, then create one.